bogeeee/restfuncs/readme.md

         return fs.createReadStream("/someImage.png") // Returns a Readable which is streamed to client.
 You can also return Buffer, String, File(TODO)
     }
 ```

+**Security note:** When serving html with rich content or with scripts, you might want to add the [helmet](https://www.npmjs.com/package/helmet) middleware in front of your ServerSession for additional protection via `app.use("/myAPI", helmet(), MyServerSession.createExpressHandler())`

 ## REST interface